epomatti/azure-servicebus-performance-benchmark/README.md

 Benchmarking sample code for Service Bus using the Java SDK.

-Recommended requirements are JDK 17 and Maven latest version.
+Recommended requirements are JDK 17 LTS and Maven latest version.

 ## 💻 Local Development